Need Custom Pricing? Request a Quote!

 Early PLCs were a game-changer because software logic replaced physical wires.
 To change a machine's function, you just reprogram the PLC—no more rewiring.
 This sped up changes, cut downtime, and made factory automation much more flexible.
 PLCs started with simple tasks like on/off control, timing, and counting, but quickly became a vital part of modern industrial control systems.

-When we speak of "peak maturity" for any technology, we usually imagine something that's become so refined and stable that big, game-changing innovations are the rare.
+When we speak of "peak maturity" for any technology, we usually imagine something that's become so refined and stable that big, game-changing innovations are rare.
 In the tech world, peak maturity usually means a few things:

 So, when we ask the question of whether PLC Technology has reached this juncture, we are really asking: Is the development of PLCs coming to a grinding halt?
 Is the Future of PLC development all incremental gain?
 Or is this description of "peak maturity" a bit too easy for such a foundational piece of Industrial Automation?